 - Unlike the delete operation, this Apex action doesn’t fail if there are no records in the collection.
 Therefore, it is optional to use a decision element to check if there are records in the collection.
 Read this post to learn more about DML operations for an empty list in flow.

 - This Apex class is actually performing two actions.
 It deletes the records (using the delete method), then it removes them from the recycle bin (using the emptyRecycleBin method).
 Therefore, as you can see, this action uses 2 DML statements.
 Keep in mind that the DML statements governor limit is 150 per flow transaction.
-At the other hand, same thing applies for the DML rows usage.
+On the other hand, same thing applies for the DML rows usage.
 Even though it deletes 2 records in the screenshot below, it uses 4 DML rows.

 You can install this action (Apex class) from these links.